 806 CRISIS MANAGEMENT POLICY

-[Note: The Education is required to maintain and make available to school boards and charter schools a Model Crisis Management Policy.
-See Minnesota Statutes section 121A.035.
+[Note: The Commissioner of the Minnesota Department of Education is required to maintain and make available to school boards and charter schools a Model Crisis Management Policy.
+See Minnesota Statutes, section 121A.035.
 School boards and charter schools must adopt a Crisis Management Policy to address potential crisis situations in their charter schools or charter schools.
 Id.
 This Model Crisis Management Policy was originally the result of a collaborative effort among the Minnesota Department of Education, Division of Compliance and Assistance; the Minnesota Department of Public Safety, Division of Homeland Security and Emergency Management; and the Minnesota School Boards Association.]

 I. PURPOSE

-The purpose of this Model Crisis Management Policy is to act as a guide for charter school and building administrators, school employees, students, school board members, and community members to address a wide range of potential crisis situations in the charter school.
-For purposes of this Policy, the term, “charter schools,” shall include charter schools.
-The step-by-step procedures suggested by this Policy will provide guidance to each school building in drafting crisis management plans to coordinate protective actions prior to, during, and after any type of emergency or potential crisis situation.
+The purpose of this Model Crisis Management Policy is to act as a guide for charter school and building administrators, school employees, students, school board members, and community members to address a wide range of potential crisis situations in the charter school. charter schoolThe step-by-step procedures suggested by this Policy will provide guidance to each school building in drafting crisis management plans to coordinate protective actions prior to, during, and after any type of emergency or potential crisis situation.
 Each charter school should develop tailored building-specific crisis management plans for each school building in the charter school, and sections or procedures may be added or deleted in those crisis management plans based on building needs.

 The charter school will, to the extent possible, engage in ongoing emergency planning within the charter school and with emergency responders and other relevant community organizations.
 The charter school will ensure that relevant emergency responders in the community have access to their building-specific crisis management plans and will provide training to charter school staff to enable them to act appropriately in the event of a crisis.